EloyEspinosa/Weather.NET/README.md

 ...
 ```

-## Latest Version: 1.3.2
+## Latest Version: 1.3.3
-- Fixed a bug (#2) where rain volume properties were set to integers, even though the value could a decimal number, so changed all of the rain volume properties from `int?` to `double?`.
-- Also changed all of the snow volume properties from `int?` to `double?`.
+- Updated to the latest LTS .NET version, .NET 8.